SB-GLOBAL-SE/zephyr-squad-to-scale-migration/README.md

 ## Project build

-The project is built using Maven and to run unit tests and build the `jar` you can run the following command:
+The project is built using Maven and to run unit tests and build the `jar`.
+You can create the most up to date `jar` by the following command:

 ```bash
 mvn clean package